 How do we know vaccines are safe?

-To ensure vaccine safety, the U.S. Food and Drug Administration (FDA) regulates the development, testing and licensing of the ingredients used in vaccines through a rigorous multiphase approval process that can take 10 or more years.
-Even after approving a vaccine, FDA continuously monitors its safety.
+To achieve vaccine safety, the U.S. Food and Drug Administration (FDA) regulates the development, testing and licensing of the ingredients used in vaccines through a rigorous multiphase approval process that can take 10 or more years.
+Even after approving a vaccine, FDA continues to monitor its safety.

-Here’s some additional information about common vaccine ingredients that you may have questions:
+Here’s some additional information about common vaccine ingredients:

 - Aluminum gels/salts: Aluminum is one of the most common chemical elements in nature and is found in air, food and water.
 Tiny amounts of aluminum are added to some vaccines to help the body build stronger immunity against the virus in the vaccine.

 Aluminum additives are used in vaccines for viruses such as hepatitis A, hepatitis B, and diphtheria-tetanus-containing vaccines, among others.
 Health officials recommend these vaccines for babies and young children, which sometimes leads parents to question the safety of aluminum in the shots.
 However, babies already have a small naturally occurring amount of aluminum in their bloodstreams, about 5 nanograms (a nanogram is equal to one billionth of a gram) from infant formula or breast milk.
 The amount of aluminum in a vaccine is far below the amounts that babies are naturally exposed to.
 According to FDA, vaccines containing aluminum have a demonstrated safety profile based on more than six decades of use and are only rarely associated with negative reactions, such as skin irritation or swelling.